 Final thoughts

 Finding how to motivate kids to read is not about a one-size-fits-all solution.
 It’s about knowing your child and meeting them where they are.
 Start small, stay positive and celebrate every step of progress.
-In time, you just might raise a reader for life.
+In time, you will raise a reader for life.

 Learn how Room to Read nurtures strong reading habits